 The Sleeping Beauty Trilogy, 1983-1985

-Anne Rice's erotic Sleeping Beauty trilogy was the Fifty Shades of the '80s, and it's having a comeback with a rerelease this week.
+Anne Rice's erotic Sleeping Beauty trilogy was the Fifty Shades of the '80s, and it recently had a comeback with a rerelease in 2012.
 The series — which includes The Claiming of Sleeping Beauty, Beauty's Punishment, and Beauty's Release — is a steamy twist on the classic fairy tale in which the princess is awakened with a lot more than a peck on the cheek!

 Disney's Sleeping Beauty Rerelease, 2008